RES Mentoring Programme

 The RES Mentoring Programme is run by the Women’s Committee and provides early career female researchers the opportunity to attend an online mentoring programme.

-This virtual event offers an opportunity for informal networking for all mentees and mentors.
-The RES Mentoring Retreat also includes plenary sessions on topics such as career progression, research funding applications and other relevant career advice.
+The 2022 Mentoring Retreat took place on Tuesday 26 April 2022.
+This virtual event offered an opportunity for informal networking for all mentees and mentors.
+The RES Mentoring Retreat also included plenary sessions on topics such as career progression, research funding applications and other relevant career advice.

 A note on eligibility: Mentees must be members of the RES and be early career female researchers working in the UK or in countries with very similar academic environments and career patterns.
 Early career female researchers are female academics who have recently obtained their PhD or are close to their PhD completion.